top of page

 What about the Social Work Interstate Compact?

 • DC has not yet introduced Interstate Compact legislation.
-You can find out more about where it has been introduced here.
+You can find out more about where it has been introduced and passed here.

 • Compact language cannot be changed.
 It requires a "qualifying national exam" or "substantial equivalency" enshrined for the Bachelors, Masters, and Clinical level exams.
 This means ASWB exams.

 • States (and DC) are allowed to have their own rules for their own single state licenses that are distinct from Compact licenses.
-So, removal of any exam requirements for DC does not mean that DC cannot join the Compact.
+So, removal of any exam requirements for DC does not affect DC's ability to join the Compact.

 bottom of page